utkarshtrehan/Deep-Learning/README.md

 ## Introduction

 The repository contains all my work for this [Deep Learning Specialization on Coursera by DeepLearning.AI](https://www.coursera.org/specializations/deep-learning).
-All the code base, quiz questions, screenshot, and images, are taken from, unless specified.
+All the code base, quiz questions, screenshot, and images, are taken from there, unless specified.